To weigh up NexGard and Frontline, let’s indulge in a spot of time travel.

 This contrasts with Nexgard which is a systemic product, meaning that it enters the bloodstream.

-In turn this produces the arguable advantage that whereas a flea or tick needs to bite to take in NexGard’s active ingredient, this is not the case with Frontline.
+In turn, this produces the arguable advantage that whereas a flea and tick needs to bite to take in NexGard’s active ingredient, this is not the case with Frontline.

 A flea or tick merely has to come in contact with the coat in order to die.

 This last point is important if you have a pet that suffers the itchy scabs and discomfort of flea allergic dermatitis.

 The allergic reaction is caused by the flea injecting their saliva into the dog’s skin.

 Thus, in an ideal world, the flea doesn’t need to bite in order to die (as for NexGard).

 And last but certainly not least, Frontline is slightly faster at killing parasites.

 Let’s look at this in more detail in the next section.